amandakreider/Concert-Calendars/README.md

 # Concert Calendars

 Concert Calendars scrapes local Philadelphia concert listings and creates up-to-date calendar files in iCal format that users can subscribe to.
-So far I have written Python code to pull concert listings for Johnny Brenda's, The Fillmore, the Foundry, and The Met.
+So far I have written Python code to pull concert listings for R5 Productions, Johnny Brenda's, The Fillmore, the Foundry, and The Met.
 All calendars are refreshed daily.

+## R5 Productions

+You can find the script for the R5 Productions listings [here](https://github.com/amandakreider/Concert-Calendars/blob/main/scripts/r5cal.py) and the resulting .ics file [here](https://github.com/amandakreider/Concert-Calendars/blob/main/calendars/r5_events.ics).
+This script also creates a [.csv file with the concert listings](https://github.com/amandakreider/Concert-Calendars/blob/main/csv/r5_events.csv).
+To subscribe to the R5 calendar, use [this .ics link](https://raw.githubusercontent.com/amandakreider/Concert-Calendars/main/calendars/r5_events.ics).

 ## Johnny Brenda's